pmcarlton/umap-sequence-plotting/README.md

 (you can then paste in the commands from the script line-by-line)

-Alternatively you can just run the script using `python worm_human_plot.py` from the Terminal, non-interactively.
+Alternatively you can just run the script using `python3 worm_human_plot.py` from the Terminal, non-interactively.